-Before you start, peel the onions and the carrots, then break each celery stalk in half and get rid of the filaments.
+Before you start, peel the onions and the carrot, then break each celery stalk in half and get rid of the filaments.

 Finely chop the three vegetables (you can use a mixer, for this task, or simply a chopping board and a sharp knife) and reserve.

 In a largish pan, heat the oil until really piping hot, then add your chopped onion.
 Stir and cook for about three minutes.
 When it's beginning to smell delicious, add the celery and the carrot.
 Again, stir and cook until all the vegetables begin to look translucent (about 5-6 minutes)

 You are now ready to add your meat to the base (the fried vegetables.)
 Do that and keep stirring and cooking, until the meat begins to brown, then, if you have a glass of wine, add it to the mixture and then let evaporate.

 The meat is browning in the pan